 Click here to read ‘give yourself permission to express your feelings’

 If you grab a marathon, mars bar, a bag of Maltesers or a bag of crisps every time you are heading out of a shop, petrol station or pack your lunch, you have got it wrong.
 You are not eating enough nutrients at your mealtimes and you are craving, starving simply because not getting enough vitamins in your body.
 Your body and brain are telling you are hungry presumably because you haven’t eaten enough protein that day and you are simply a slave to that carb cycle you are on.

 Or maybe it is simply a habit that you have created over the years using the thought process “well it is only once a day, what is the harm – it is my treat?”

 Treats are great, treats should enhance your day and make you feel good about yourself, not beat you up after you have consumed them.
 Or make you feel terrible after your sugar spike.

-If you are starving hungry between meals and you have eaten a good breakfast then your trigger is probably that you have been active and need extra fuel
+If you are starving hungry between meals and you have eaten a well at your meal times then your trigger is probably that you have been active and need extra fuel

-You know the truth: avoid crisps and low-quality snack foods and eat protein and slow releasing carbs if you feel hungry.
+Know the truth: avoid crisps and low-quality snack foods and eat protein and slow-releasing carbs if you feel hungry and have been exercising.

-Yoghurt and fruit is my evening snack “go to” – it is sweet, so it ticks that box.
-I add fruit – berries cos they are low GI – blueberries the superfood and raspberries, and strawberries, a bit of natural honey to help with my hayfever 😉 in December!
-I use FAGE cos it is a good balance of protein, carbs and fats plus it is full of probiotics.
+Yoghurt and fruit is my evening snack “go-to”.
+It ticks lots of boxes, it is sweet and I add berries cos they are low GI and they are a superfood (contain higher than average vitamins) with a bit of natural honey to help with my hayfever 😉 in December!
+I use FAGE real Greek yoghurt, it is a good balance of protein, carbs and fats plus it is full of probiotics.
 It is the real deal and not processed yoghurts.